Beer, Devon: Economy

 Nowadays, the sources of income are mainly tourism and fishing.
-Beer is also the home of the Pecorama (run by the PECO model railway manufacturer), which includes pleasure gardens and the Beer Heights Light Railway.
+Beer was also the home of the Pecorama (run by the PECO model railway manufacturer), which closed in November 2025, and included pleasure gardens and the Beer Heights Light Railway.

 The shape of the coastline allowed local seafarers to operate in weather conditions when other towns could not, because it is protected from the prevailing westerly winds by Beer Head and the chalk cliffs which are the westernmost outcrop of limestone on the southwest coast.
 Boats are winched up the beach as there is no harbour, and fresh fish is sold nearby.
 Nowadays small electrically-driven winches using steel cables or tractors are located on the beach to haul boats in.
 Higher up is an old manual capstan operated by up to 20 men, now disused.

 View at the entrance to the Pecorama Pleasure Gardens in Beer, including a restored Golden Arrow train Pullman railway carriage.